aliiimaher/Compiler/README.md

 Design a tiny compiler with `Lex` and `Yacc`.

 ## About
+The project is supposed to read a calculation expression and produce a three-address code in C Language.
 The project has been divided into three phases.
 ```mermaid
 flowchart TD;